 Switching SD card in between cameras

-Every individual camera has a specific folder structure to store data on SD card.
-For example, Canon camera has a DCIM folder by default and within that folder Canon further creates subfolder based on the number of images or videos.
+Every individual camera has a specific folder structure to store data on an SD card.
+For example, the Canon camera has a DCIM folder by default and within that folder Canon further creates a subfolder based on the number of images or videos.
 In the case of Nikon, it creates the folder name starting with DCM850, and all the folders will be saved on root folder of the SD card.

 So due to these differences, when you insert the SD card previously used on another camera, it will prompt you to format the SD card.

 This situation is frequently encountered, many users tend to delete the photos without notice.
 Not only that sometimes even undergo formatting the SD card.
 Fortunately, even in these situations, you can recover videos or photos saved on your camera SD card.

 Forcibly Ejecting SD card

 While the camera is switched ON, if you eject or remove the SD card forcefully it will interrupt any ongoing data transfers between the camera and SD card.
 This will cause a camera SD card to turn RAW or get corrupted.